Transport in Chile

+Road system in South America, with divided highways highlighted in red.

 Transport in Chile is mostly by road.
 The far south of the country is not directly connected to central Chile by road without travelling through Argentina, and water transport also plays a part there.
 The railways were historically important in Chile, but now play a relatively small part in the country's transport system.
 Because of the country's geography and long distances between major cities, aviation is also important.